TheRealOnogen/Project_LTS_O/README.md

 # What i will NOT be doing

 1. Making builds for specific people (except if LTS O builds of a specific architecture, depends tho)
-2. Making LTS O builds of other distros
-3. Fixing bugs in the kernel
+2. Fixing bugs in the kernel
-4. Installing random packages
+3. Installing random packages